7 Disney World Tips from a (Self-Proclaimed) Master Planner

 Practical tips for a family vacation.

 The internet is full of planning advice for Disney World.
 How to save money.
 The best rides.
 The best places to eat.
-Genie+ passes versus Lightning Lanes.
+Where to stay.
+Lightning Lanes.
 Etc. etc. etc.

-Two things are certain: You will not be able to see everything in a Disney park and you absolutely need to plan to make the most out of your time there.
+Two things are certain: You will not be able to see everything in a Disney park, and you absolutely need to plan if you want to make the most of your time there.

 I’m also a former product manager.
 I live and breathe planning.